byte-glass/drainpipe/readme.md

 ## todo

+ - find alternative to `.get_row` in polars, see bin/norse.rs
  - counts as `reduce`: apply `reduce` to iterator with closure over the hashmap?
  - try pipeline with iterators over &str, this would require sorting out lifetimes!